JackieDo/laravel-packager/README.md

     * Route file
     * Helper file
     * ...
+* Lets install and use the newly created package as a local repository

 # Versions and compatibility
 This package is compatible with versions of **Laravel 5.1 and above**.
 However, scaffold resources files generated from this package are compatible with versions of Laravel 5.0 and above.